evajunkova/english-for-designers/08-clarity-first/index.md

 My project focuses on connecting the world of the hearing and the deaf.
 The most important think for me is the overall unification of visual identity and the creation of marketing communication.
 I will create a new logo, posters, menu, uniforms and interier design for the company.
 This cafe is very special, because when you came inside you can't hear nothing.
 It is absolutelly calm and harmonic place.
 I was there last week and it was really cool.
 The service was very nice.

-## What Problems did the project solve?
+## What problems did the project solve?

 ## Keywords
 Quiet cafe, graphic design, visual identity, deaf, marketing, sign language, typography, pictograms, social networks, advertisement